aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 ```
 ## Access Tokens

+This section describes the commands related to the obtained access token.

-### List access tokens
+### Listing access tokens

 You can list your access tokens with `list_singularity_tokens`.
-You must enter the ABCI password (Password used to log in to ABCI User Portal) to display it.
+You must enter the ABCI password to display it.

 ```
 [username@es1 ~]$ list_singularity_tokens